MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 envionrment automatically in the following situations:

 -  You are not the owner of the ``.venv`` file found in a directory.
 -  The ``.venv`` file has weak permissions.
-I.e. it is readable or writable by other users on the system.
+I.e. it is writable by other users on the system.

 In both cases, the warnings should explain how to fix the problem.